revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## Known Bugs:
 - Initial start might take a bit of time.
 Do not worry your computer did not crash.
 - Clicking on a person's name with very large number of photos might take a bit of time to load all the images.
 Consecutive displays will be faster as thumbnails are cached.
+- Sluggish start and thumbnail performance on very large databases (more than a million faces)

 ----